 - Placing the student or students in reasonable fear of harm to the student’s or students’ person or property;

 - Causing a substantially detrimental effect on the student’s or students’ physical or mental health;

 - Substantially interfering with the student’s or students’ academic performance; or

 - Substantially interfering with the student’s or students’ ability to participate in or benefit from the services, activities, or privileges provided by a school.

 Examples of prohibited conduct include name-calling, using derogatory slurs, stalking, sexual violence, causing psychological harm, threatening or causing physical harm, threatened or actual destruction of property, or wearing or possessing items depicting or implying hatred or prejudice of one of the characteristics stated above.

 Students are encouraged to immediately report bullying.
-A report may be made orally or in writing to the district complaint manager or any staff member with whom the student is comfortable speaking.
+A report may be made orally or in writing to the building principal, district complaint manager or any staff member with whom the student is comfortable speaking.
 All school staff members are available for help with a bully or to make a report about bullying.
 Anyone, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to the district complaint manager or any staff member.
 Anonymous reports are also accepted by phone call or in writing.